My Hero Academia: Setting

 My Hero Academia is set in a world where about 80% of the human population has gained superpowers called "Quirks" (個性, Kosei) as a result of recent human evolution.
-Quirks vary widely and have the possibility of being genetically inherited, with the series' focal Quirk "One for All" being the only one that can be passed on without heritage.
-Most Quirks are generally small in scale, but some exhibit near god-like ability.
-Almost every Quirk has some sort of physical drawback, whether it be a usage limit or self-injury.
-Some Quirks also cause physical mutations to a person's body.
-Known as Mutants (異形, Igyō), people with these Quirks face discrimination and are given the pejorative "heteromorphs".
-The 20% of the population without Quirks, known as "Quirkless", also tend to get this treatment, albeit less severely.
+Quirks vary widely and have the possibility of being genetically inherited.
+Quirks range from being small in scale to being god-like abilities.
+Most Quirks have some drawback when using it, such as a usage limit or self-injury, or manifest as permanent physical mutations to a person's body.
 Quirks will generally manifest in an individual just after their toddler years.
+As Quirks became dominant among the population, and newer Quirks became more powerful, society melded around their existence and largely commodified around them.